skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 Rescale2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-:class:`Rescale2` thermostat rescales the velocities when the difference between the current temperature at a specific time step and the target temperature is beyond a specified threshold.
-The target temperature and the temperature difference threshold can be specified.
+:class:`Rescale2` thermostat rescales the velocities when the difference between current temperature and the target temperature is beyond a specified threshold.
+The temperature difference threshold can be specified.

 +------------------+----------------------------------------------------+-----------+
 | Keywords         | Work                                               | Default   |